akshitsinha/shxai/PROMPTS.md

 # Shx Project Prompts

 This document contains all the prompts and iterations I used to develop the ShellX CLI project, organized by development stage.
+Claude Sonnet 4.5 was used for most of these.

 ---